take an exclusive look at jorja smith's new video for teenage fantasy

 Jorja Smith's biggest and best teenage fantasies:

 "At 13 I used to wish I was touring around the world on big stages and that everyone knew who I was.
-But then I realized there was no rush."
+But then I realised there was no rush."

 2. Justin Bieber